molloy-lab/ck-phylo-workshop/day2/README.md

 Group 1
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) (default mode) on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-* Recall from day 1 that ASTRAL and TREE-QMC are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC, assuming true gene trees [[Mirarab *et al.*, 2014]] (https://doi.org/10.1093/bioinformatics/btu462)).
-* For this lab, both methods returned the same tree given the same data set.
-* To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.
+To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

+Notes:
+* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
+* In these labs, both TREE-QMC and ASTRAL return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness).

 Group 2
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **support weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-* Recall from day 1 that ASTRAL and TREE-QMC are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC, assuming true gene trees [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
+To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

+Notes:
+* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* The **support quartet weighting** scheme was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
+* **Quartet weighting based on branch support** in the input gene trees was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
 It weights quartets by the support of their *internal* branch (lower support is downweighted and higher support is upweighted); this approach is consistent under the "MSC+Random Noise+Support model".
-It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
+* To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for quartet graph construction; a related weighting scheme has also been implemented in the distance-based summary method ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
-* Support weighting did not automatically build with ASTRAL/ASTER so we did not run it.
+* The support weighting scheme did not automatically build with ASTRAL/ASTER so we did not run it.
-* To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

 Group 3
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **length weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-* Recall from day 1 that ASTRAL and TREE-QMC are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC, assuming true gene trees [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
+To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

+Notes:
+* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* The **length quartet weighting** scheme was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
+* **Quartet weighting based on branch length** in the input gene trees was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
 It weights quartets by the lengths of their *terminal* branches (longer branches are downweighted and shorter branches are upweighted); this approach is consistent under the MSC.
-It has since been implemented in TREE-QMC, and a related approach has been implemented in ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
+* To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for quartet graph construction; a related weighting scheme has also been implemented in the distance-based summary method ASTRID [[Liu & Warnow, 2023]](https://doi.org/10.1186/s13015-023-00230-6).
 * Length weighting did not automatically build with ASTRAL/ASTER so we did not run it.
-* To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

 Group 4
 ---
 Run [**TREE-QMC**](https://github.com/molloy-lab/TREE-QMC) with **hybrid weighting** on all four sets of gene trees: CNEEs, introns, UCEs, and UCEs (minus 105 loci with homology errors).

-* Recall from day 1 that ASTRAL and TREE-QMC are heuristics for the Maximum Quartet Support Species Tree problem, the optimal solution to which is a consistent estimator under the MSC, assuming true gene trees [[Mirarab *et al.*, 2014]](https://doi.org/10.1093/bioinformatics/btu462)).
+To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.

+Notes:
+* TREE-QMC and ASTRAL were introduced in the [Day 1 Lab](../day1/activityC.md).
-* The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE); it has since been implemented in TREE-QMC.
-For this lab, both methods returned the same tree given the same data set.
+* The **hybrid quartet weighting scheme**, which combines length and support weighting, was introduced by [Zhang & Mirarab (2022)](https://doi.org/10.1093/molbev/msac215) to improve robustness of ASTRAL to gene tree estimation error (GTEE).
-* To interpret the results, consider quartet support in the estimated species tree as well as the [summary metrics](../data/abayes-gene-trees/README.md) reported for the input gene trees and their alignments.
+* To take advantage of this weighting scheme within TREE-QMC, we developed a new algorithm for quartet graph construction.
+* In these labs, both TREE-QMC-hybrid and ASTRAL-hybrid return the same tree given the same data set (as expected since these data sets have a small number of taxa and low missingness).

 Group 5
 ---